 “Communicate what is happening.
-Employees need to know, and they should hear it from the most senior leader,” Littlefield told Business News Daily.
+Employees need to know, and they should hear it from the most senior leader,” said Kim Littlefield, partner–relationship manager at Keystone Partners.
 “News is going to get out, so it’s better for leadership to consult with HR, the board, legal and/or PR as early in the process as possible to create a strong public statement.”

 Littlefield recommends addressing three key areas in your statement: